Failed actions

 Actions that fail can simply throw errors using throw SomeError().

-Throwing an error interrupts the execution of the action reducer, meaning it will not return a new state, and will not modify the store state.
+Throwing an error interrupts the execution of the action reducer, meaning it will not return a new state, and will not modify the application state.

 User exceptions